Simarjeet-Brar/CENG317/README.md

 TSL2561 can have three different address:
 - 0X29   (by connecting ADDR pin on sensor to ground)
-- 0X39   (by leaving ADDR unconnected)
+- 0X39   (by leaving ADDR pin on sensor unconnected)
 - 0X49   (by connecting ADDR pin on sensor to 3.3V (VCC))

 required address for this project is